How the Hootenanny Mass Invaded the Church

 New ideas which you might not previously have encountered

-Catholics in the 1960s were vulnerable to a cultural revolution, the Guitar Mass, because they had lost control of their own culture, at home, out in society and even in Church.
-They had stopped singing their own songs, unlike their grandparents before them.
+Catholics in the 1960s were vulnerable to a cultural revolution, the incursion of the “Guitar Mass”, because they had lost control of their own culture, at home, out in society and even in Church.
+They had ceased the culturally normal practice, in all aspects of their lives, of singing their own songs, unlike their grandparents and all generations before them, a minimally necessary condition for the continuation of cultural normality.
 The Hootenanny Mass made an incursion into a cultural vacuum, a starvation of vitality because we had inadvertently allowed radio, talkies, t.v. and stereo hi-fi to technologically co-opt our musical culture.
-Now many Catholics want to return to fine, devotional liturgical music, but in their private lives, they’re stuck in a time-warp from the 1960s, still passively consuming a cultural substitute, when they themselves should be deciding what music to have in all aspects of their lives, by singing it themselves, as was the habit of all previous generations, cultures, and civilizations prior to end-stage.
+Now many Catholics want to return to the influence of fine, devotional liturgical music; but in the recreational lives of many Catholics, even the traditional, they’re stuck in a time-warp from the 1960s, still passively consuming a culture substitute, when they themselves should be deciding what music to actively exercise in all aspects of their lives, by singing it themselves, as was the habit of all previous generations, cultures, and civilizations prior to end-stage.

 You’re frequently listening to music and being influenced by it.
 But you were created to make music, to sing it frequently (not necessarily to play a man-made instrument, but to use the God-given musical instrument of your human voice), not merely to consume, commercially or artificially produced music.
 And if you have ceded direct control of your cultural life, by merely, passively consuming music–without actively producing it with your voice–you run the risk of allowing other, possibly deleterious influences to surreptitiously degrade you in your lifelong quest for virtue.